ebu/content-manager/doc/Configuration.md

 You can define an IP to bind the service to a particular IP.
 Use `localhost` otherwise.
 You can also change the port on which the HTTP Endpoint is listening.

+See the [API Documentation](API.md) for more information about the usage of the HTTP API.